Exabyte-io/documentation/docs/collaboration/ui/team-pages.md

 # Team-related Actions

-Most Team-related Actions, such as adding or removing entities or members to the Team, can be performed (by the Organization Owner or Administrators only) within the realms of the Team-specific Page being presently discussed.
+Most Team-related Actions, such as adding or removing entities or members to the Team, can be performed (by the Organization Owner or Administrators only) within the realms of the Team-specific Page.
 Such actions are introduced [in the following page](../actions/team/overview.md).